-If you are sentenced, you will receive work time credits as allowed by your sentencing order.
+Work performed by inmates is voluntary, and not mandated by the jail.
+Inmates who volunteer to work and are sentenced will not be compensated monetarily, but will receive worker credit (time off of your sentence) for each day worked as allowed by the sentencing order from the court.
 You cannot lose work time credits you have already earned; however, you can be removed from Inmate Worker Status due to poor performance, inability to perform the required work, or as a result of a disciplinary sanction.
 If you are removed from worker status or quit you will not continue earning time and your release date may change.
+Workers who are pre-trial or serving PV sanctions are not eligible for worker credit in any form.
+Workers hired before they are sentenced by the court will not start earning worker credit until they are sentenced, and there will be no retroactive credit given for days worked prior to being sentenced.
+Inmates serving court sentences will be considered before those who are not sentenced.